Bill Text: CA AB1825 | 2023-2024 | Regular Session | Amended

 19802.

-(B) Guide the selection and deselection of printed and electronic resources, and also address access, acquisition, processing, discarding, and retention of library materials.
+(B) Guide the selection and deselection of printed and electronic resources. library materials.

-(C) Meet the broad and diverse interests of the community and respect both the library’s autonomy and their specific community needs.
+(C) Acknowledge that the public library’s collection meets the broad and diverse interests of the community and respect both the library’s autonomy and their specific community needs.

 (D) Establish that the public library serves as a center for voluntary inquiry and the dissemination of information and ideas.

-(b) (1) The governing board or body of a public library shall not proscribe or prohibit the circulation or procurement of any book, audio, film, instructional material, or other resource in a public library because of the topic addressed by the materials or because of the views, ideas, or opinions contained in those materials.
+(b) (1) The governing board or body of a public library library, or any body or commission designated to review the procurement, retention, or circulation of, or access to, library materials, shall not proscribe or prohibit the circulation or procurement of any book, audio, film, instructional material, or other resource of, or access to, any library materials in a public library because of the topic addressed by the materials or because of the views, ideas, or opinions contained in those materials.

-(4) The governing board or body of a public library shall not create policies or procedures that limit or restrict access to books and other resources offered by the public library unless the policies or procedures are adopted to preserve the safety or security of the library’s materials, are time, place, and manner restrictions not based on the content of materials, or are programs that provide for the effective management of the library and its resources to preserve access for all library users.
+(3) The governing board or body of a public library library, or any body or commission designated to review the procurement, retention, or circulation of, or access to, library materials, shall not create policies or procedures that limit or restrict access to books and other resources library materials offered by the public library unless the policies or procedures are adopted to preserve the safety or security of the library’s library materials, are time, place, and manner restrictions not based on the content of materials, or are programs that provide for the effective management of the library and its resources to preserve access for all library users.

 (c) A person’s right to use a public library and its resources shall not be denied or abridged solely because of personal characteristics, age, background, or views.

-(d) All people, regardless of personal characteristics, age, background, or views, possess a right to privacy and confidentiality in their use of a public library.
+(d) All people, regardless of personal characteristics, age, background, or views, possess a right to privacy and confidentiality in the materials they borrow from libraries.

-(f) This section applies to a public library, as defined in Section 18015, including any public library operated by a city, county, special district, or joint powers authority, except that it does not apply to any public library operated by the governing board of a school district, a county board of education, or the governing body of a charter school.
+(e) This section applies to a public library, as defined in Section 18015, including any public library operated on a contractual basis, or by a city, including a general law or charter city, county, special district, or joint powers authority, except that it does not apply to any school library, as defined in Section 18710, or any library operated by the governing board of a school district, a county board of education, or the governing body of a charter school.

 SEC.
 2.